11/Grid-Cannon/README.md

 ### Aces and jokers
 Aces and Jokers are special cards that you can use at any point throughout the game
 1. An Ace is allowed to be placed on any card.
-Aces have a rank of 1 and help you get out of a sticy situation when you can't play a numbered card
+Aces have a rank of 1 and help you when you're strugglig to play nunberd cards
-2. Using a Joker allows you to pick up an entire stack of cards and place them at them at the bottom of the deck.
-The joker along with any aces in the stack go in the discard pile.
+2. A Joker allows you to pick up an entire stack of cards and place them at them at the bottom of the deck.
+The joker and any aces in the picked-up stack go to the discard pile.

 ### How to attack royal cards
 Attacking a royal requires placing a `2 - 10` card in a grid-position that is opposite of a royal - such that there are 2 cards between the card you're playing and the royal you're attacking.